crypticCaroline/ms1-plantfactory/README.md

 * [Carousel Images](https://unsplash.com/photos/VWcPlbHglYc)
 * [Carousel Image ](https://unsplash.com/photos/p_kICQCOM4s)

-I also used a pattern background of leaves for the form page and the What we offer section.
+I also used a pattern background of leaves for the "Contact us" page and the "What we Offer" section on the homepage.
 This was to tie into the theme of the business and increase visual appeal.

 [Pattern background](https://www.freepik.com/free-vector/mostera-background_4258347.htm#page=2&query=pattern+background+plant&position=46)

-Should the hero or pattern image fail there is a background color set so that the colours of the text can still be read.
-The images in body of the website all have alt attributes.
+Should the hero or pattern image fail there is a background colour set so that the colours of the text can still be read.
+The images in the body of the website all have "alt" attributes.
 This is to ensure that screen readers can describe the image to the user or if the image fails to load.
-This is also to help with ranking of the website.
+This is also to help with the ranking of the website.

 ### Skeleton

 ### Layout

-* I have used responsive design when creating the website as the page is expanded from a mobile some of the content goes from being stacked to be in adjacent coloumns.
+* I have used responsive design when creating the website. as When the page is expanded from a mobile, some of the content goes from being stacked to being in adjacent coloumnscolumns.
 This allows the user to see more of the website on a larger screen.
 I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
 * I used Bootstraps for the use of the grid system and for the carousel.
-I used chrome dev tools in the development of the website and altered the column classes in devtools first before implamenting into my code.
+I used chrome dev tools in the development of the website and altered the column classes in devtools first before implamentingimplementing into my code.
 * I have also used a max-width, this is to ensure the content still looks good.
 As this is a Business-to-Business company the decisions may not be made by an individual but as a collective.
 This means that meetings may take place and the site presented on a larger screen.
 The max-width keeps the website looking neat and professional.
-* I have used containers paddings and margins to make sure that the content is not too close together.
+* I have used containers, paddings and margins to make sure that the content is not too close together.

 #### Homepage Wire Frame